chromebrew/chromebrew/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #

-(let GitHub automatically colse an issue when this pull request gets merged)
+(let GitHub automatically close an issue when this pull request gets merged)

 ## Before you submit a pull request
 This template is not neccessary when you do simple things like updating packages to the latest version.
 But in doubt, it's always better so provide some information.